Middlebury Natural Foods Co-op

 Vermont Public Spaces Merit Award

-American Society of Landscape Architects, Vermont
+American Society of Landscape Architects,

-Vermont Planners Association
+Vermont Planners Association,

-American Institute of Architects, Vermont
+American Institute of Architects and

 American Society of Civil Engineers

-Vermont Planners Association
+Vermont Planners Association,

-American Institute of Architects, Vermont
+American Institute of Architects and

 American Society of Civil Engineers